Last Updated on by

 Both Keto Krate and Keto Delivered are shipped via USPS mail to all states, including Canada and Hawaii, at no additional costs.
 Keto Krate does also ship to Canada for an additional fee; Keto Delivered does not.
 While there is no way to simply skip months, you can sign up again.
 Both Keto Krate and Keto Delivered automatically renew every month, and you have a small window to cancel before the next shipment is sent.

 Winner: Tie.
-Unless you have you or someone you want to ship to is living in Canada, there is virtually no difference in terms of how subscriptions are renewed or snack kits delivered.
+Unless you have you or someone you want to ship to is living in Canada, there is virtually no difference in terms of how subscription options are renewed or snack kits and meal kits delivered.

 3. Variety and the Products Themselves